MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-antivirus/configure-network-connections-microsoft-defender-antivirus.md

 ## Allow connections to the Microsoft Defender Antivirus cloud service

 The Microsoft Defender Antivirus cloud service provides fast, strong protection for your endpoints.
-Enabling the cloud-delivered protection service is optional, however it is highly recommended because it provides important protection against malware on your endpoints and across your network.
+Enabling the cloud-delivered protection service is optional, however it's highly recommended because it provides important protection against malware on your endpoints and across your network.

 >[!NOTE]
 >The Microsoft Defender Antivirus cloud service is a mechanism for delivering updated protection to your network and endpoints.
-Although it is called a cloud service, it is not simply protection for files stored in the cloud, rather it uses distributed resources and machine learning to deliver protection to your endpoints at a rate that is far faster than traditional Security intelligence updates.
+Although it's called a cloud service, it's not simply protection for files stored in the cloud, rather it uses distributed resources and machine learning to deliver protection to your endpoints at a rate that is far faster than traditional Security intelligence updates.

 See [Enable cloud-delivered protection](enable-cloud-protection-microsoft-defender-antivirus.md) for details on enabling the service with Intune, Microsoft Endpoint Configuration Manager, Group Policy, PowerShell cmdlets, or on individual clients in the Windows Security app.

 After you've enabled the service, you may need to configure your network or firewall to allow connections between it and your endpoints.

 Because your protection is a cloud service, computers must have access to the internet and reach the Microsoft Defender for Office 365 machine learning services.
-Do not exclude the URL `*.blob.core.windows.net` from any kind of network inspection.
+Don't exclude the URL `*.blob.core.windows.net` from any kind of network inspection.

 The table below lists the services and their associated URLs.
 Make sure that there are no firewall or network filtering rules denying access to these URLs, or you may need to create an allow rule specifically for them (excluding the URL `*.blob.core.windows.net`).
 Below mention URLs are using port 443 for communication.